BrumPHP/Assets/code-of-conduct.md

 * All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is _not appropriate_ for any venue, including talks and socialising.

 * Be kind to others.
 Do not insult or put down other people.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for this conference.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate at our events.

 * Attendees violating these rules may be asked to leave the event with a caution at the sole discretion of the organisers.
 A second violation of these rules will result in a ban from all futher brumPHP events.